Part 1 of 2

 When we come out of our captivity to the world we must have reached this same stage, that of desiring nothing more than to be free of all those "pleasures" that we find ourselves bound to.
 We must have reached the end of our rope where it appears there is nothing ahead for us if someone, if God, doesn't reach down and "save" us from the situation we most likely created for ourself.
 Unfortunately this is not the typical situation in the churches today, at least not in this country it isn't.
 In many of the third-world countries becoming a Christian means the possible surrender of all a person has, even their own life.
 However, life to them is not a life of pleasure and ease as it is in the more "civilized" countries.
 They are reaching out for something that they have found unobtainable elsewhere.

-In this country the concept of becoming a Christian entails the making a simple decision that calls for the surrender of nothing at all, and in fact is quite often accompanied by promises of great wealth and eternal life to boot.
+In this country the concept of becoming a Christian entails the making of a simple decision that calls for the surrender of nothing at all, and in fact it is quite often accompanied by promises of great wealth and eternal life to boot.
 A question comes to mind regarding this state of affairs.
 Since in the mind of so many Christians it's the baptismal tank that makes the difference between spending eternity in Heaven or that other place, do you think it makes any difference to God if the one baptized is joining the Church because it's just something to do rather than because of a heart-felt need to seek the Lord?

 We know that very few (two in fact) of all those people who left Egypt proved themselves worthy to enter God's Paradise.
 All the rest of the people died in the very desert they resented being in, yet needed to pass through in order to prepare themselves for what they most wanted (and thought themselves worthy of).
 There are certain faults we see in these people, that are quite apparent to us, that we must learn from and avoid if we do not wish to die in our wilderness training period.
 We see where Korah and his bunch, as well as Miriam and Aaron, resisted the idea of Moses being the one in charge, considering themselves just a Spiritual as was he.
 God made it very plain that He does not like this type of rebellion and inflated ego.
 Ego then, along with rebellion, are two things that can keep us out of the Promised Land.